What is HPPA?

 Camp Information

-HPPA is a 5-day camp tailored specifically for aspiring drummers and percussionists seeking to improve their marching percussion skills, and is perfect for high school students looking to make the leap from a middle school or high school drumline to a collegiate drumline, drum corps, or indoor percussion ensemble.
+HPPA is a 5-day camp tailored specifically for aspiring drummers and percussionists seeking to improve their percussion skills, and is perfect for high school students looking to make the leap from a middle school or high school drumline, concert band, or percussion ensemble to a collegiate drumline, band, or indoor percussion ensemble; drum corps; or indoor drumline ensemble.

-Over the course of 5 days, this camp will cover many of the essentials of marching percussion related to corps-style marching:
+Over the course of 5 days, this camp will cover many of the essentials of percussion:

-• Rehearsal and practice strategies for rapid learning and development.
+• Rehearsal and practice strategies for rapid learning and development that everyone can use.

 • Instrument maintenance and upkeep.